USF-CS315-F23/USF-CS315-F23.github.io/assignments/lab02.md

 # Introduction to RISC-V Assembly Programming

-## Deliverables due Mon Sep 11th by 11:59pm in your Lab02 GitHub repo
+## Code due Mon Sep 11th by 11:59pm in your Lab02 GitHub repo
+## Exam problems due Thu Sep 14th by 11:59pm in your Lab02 GitHub repo

 ## Links